algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 }
 ```

-While it processes 25k 30-bit numbers — almost 15 times slower than the fastest algorithm we have — it drammatically outperforms every $\tilde{O}(\sqrt n)$ algorithm for 60-bit numbers, processing around 90 of them per second.
+While it processes only ~25k 30-bit integers — almost 15 times slower than the fastest algorithm we have — it drammatically outperforms every $\tilde{O}(\sqrt n)$ algorithm for 60-bit numbers, factorizing around 90 of them per second.

 ### Pollard-Brent Algorithm